 Our uncorrected trajectory in the status quo is failure.
 Democrats are by no means immune to the constitutional hardball and institutional sabotage the Republican Party has played over the last decade.
 The only thing keeping us from the brink at the federal level is a Democratic Party unwilling to sink the fortunes of the country for the sake of crass political goals, like their partisan counterparts have done.
 But if Democrats start acting with the same impunity and scorched earth politics, the deadlock, decay, and effectiveness of our governing bodies will only get worse, if that’s imaginable.

 Fanciful ideation with small government conservatism is an outdated and unusable philosophy in the real world outside of academia and local government.
 My favorite quote about libertarianism is “I used to be libertarian, but then I grew up and saw how the world actually works.”
 We are the only developed economy with a conservative party that disdains the idea of the welfare state, recoils at the role of government in economic management, and relishes in the dangers of unleashed laissez-faire capitalism.
 We no longer live in a world in which a truly small government is feasible.
-We have 300 million people, longer life expectancies, and a host of new economic, environmental, and social problems that the founding fathers, nor even a politician a hundred years ago, could not have dreamed of.
+We have 300 million people, longer life expectancies, and a host of new economic, environmental, and social problems that neither the founding fathers, nor a politician a hundred years ago, could have dreamed of.
 The biggest challenges in this world are now only solvable at the national level with government help.

 Dogmatic conservative policy at the federal level is a consistent threat not just to the well-being of the country, but to the existence of a livable planet for the human species.
 Republicans ignore the threat of climate change and pretend science itself is biased.
 They scoff at concerns of unregulated financial markets or skyrocketing income inequality they help create.
 The Party has proven to have no solutions for this country’s existential problems other than tax cuts and dismantling government, and doesn’t even stand for the good faith conservatism and small government it preaches, and hasn’t for quite some time.
 It merely has a different priority for the bloat of government, particularly in subsidizing corporations and sustaining an imperial sized military.